skullpratik/3D-configurator/README.md

-# Table configurator R3F tutorial starter
+# 3D Configurator for Western

 This is the starting project to build the Table Configurator using React Three Fiber